lienux2/lienux2/README.md

 Here is insight of what I have done.

 ⚙️ My technical knowledge:
-  - Typescript
-  - HTML
-  - CSS
+  Typescript, HTML, CSS

 🧳Framework knowledge:
-  - React
-  - Angular
-  - Vue
-  - Bootstrap
-  - Next.js
+  React, Angular, Vue, Bootstrap, Next.js

 📚 Library knowledge:
-  - jQuery
-  - Axios
-  - React Router
-  - Redux
+  jQuery, Axios, React Router, Redux

 I am not afraid to face different challenges and eager to learn something new everyday.
 ## Most proud of: